katemihalikova/ion-datetime-picker/README.md

 ### `am-pm` attribute

 By default, in the time picker, I use 24-hour clock.
 Set this attribute to change it to 12-hour clock.

+### `month-step`, `hour-step`, `minute-step` and `second-step` attributes

+By default, when any caret button is tapped, I add or subtract 1 particular unit.
+Set these attributes to change it to anything you want.

 ### `title` and `sub-title` attributes